xuwenyihust/Recommender-Systems/README.md

     * Use module scipy.stats.stats.
     * Based on reviewers who have reviewed both restaurants.
     * If the common user support == 0, set similarity to 0, otherwise, calculate pearson's r.
+* Write a function to provide the **common reviewers** who have reviewed both restaurants in a given pair.
+    * Then we can separately pick out the reviews by common reviewers for restaurants in a pair.
 * Create a **DataBase** of similarities for each pair of restaurants *(global similar restautants)*
     * Use python class.
     * Use nested loop to calculate similarity between each restaurant pairs.